barbarer/py4e-int/_sources/02-variables/02-operators-and-operands.rst

     What operator (*symbol*) would you use to truncate division in Python 3.0?

-    - ://: Is the correct answer!
+    - ://: // is the operator for floored division in Python.
       :/: Not quite, remember the difference between divison (/) and floored division.
       :.*: Make sure you are looking at the symbols for division!